heslabs/linux-soc-haps/03_FPGA_Prototyping/fpga-prototyping.md

    * The HAPS platform provides high-speed prototyping capabilities, allowing for faster execution and more accurate representation of the final hardware compared to software simulators.

 2. Parallel Execution:
-    * Unlike simulators that execute register transfer level (RTL) code sequentially, the HAPS-SX platform executes in parallel, offering better performance and a more accurate view of the system as it would operate in real hardware.
+    * Unlike simulators that execute register transfer level (RTL) code sequentially, the HAPS platform executes in parallel, offering better performance and a more accurate view of the system as it would operate in real hardware.

 3. Debug Environment:
     * The platform includes a comprehensive debug environment, although it differs from traditional simulation environments.
 This allows designers to look inside the system without significantly impacting runtime.